 Under Michigan Compiled Laws § 436.1801(b)(3), a business that sells alcohol to a driver under the influence of alcohol if it was a foreseeable cause of the resulting injuries or death.

-To be held responsible, the business either must have sold alcohol to a minor or a visibly intoxicated person.
+The business must have sold alcohol to a minor or a visibly intoxicated person to be held responsible.
 That person then must have caused an accident that resulted in injuries, death, or property damage.

 Dram Shop Lawsuit Examples